Z4ndyz/LegionGen5-6FanControl_WinRing_Smokeless_I-OPortsMethod/README.md

 that is less prone to throw IRQL errors and BSODS.
 Previously i used LFC (Legion Fan Control by Rodpad) before using a script to control fans that was still using RwDrv.sys albeit in a more secure manner.
-Huge thanks to for allowing me to share the files with you and of course by exposing a way to make use of WinRing0x64.sys and I/O ports to write and read from the EC. https://github.com/SmokelessCPUv2
+Huge thanks to SmokelessCPU for allowing me to share the files with you and of course by exposing a way to make use of WinRing0x64.sys and I/O ports to write and read from the EC. https://github.com/SmokelessCPUv2
 Huge thanks to @akillisandalye on Discord for helping me with EC mapping.